 The S8 Ultra is a humongous tablet!
 It’s the closest to my 15-inch tablet dream.
 Our unboxings are not too techy, there are plenty of those online.
-But, before we get to that though, a bit about the contents of the box.
+But first, let’s talk about the contents of the box.

-We’re not happy about not getting a charger from the box.
-However, we do have plenty of devices that support the USB C cable that came with the device, so, charging shouldn’t be a big problem.
+We’re not happy about not getting a charger in the box.
+However, we do have plenty of devices that support the USB-C cable that came with the device, so charging shouldn’t be a big problem.
 The S Pen feels amazing in the hand.
-It looks smaller than the Apple Pencil 2, that is because it is.
-It is lighter, making it feel like it’ll write better than the Apple Pencil.
+It looks smaller than the Apple Pencil 2, and that is because it is.
+It is lighter, making it feel like it will write better than the Apple Pencil.

 Though it has a much smaller tip that feels like it’s going to break, it’s quite solid when pressing against a hard surface.
 That is effectively what you would do when writing.
 The Apple Pencil tip is replaceable, but the S Pen doesn’t seem like you could replace it.
 Nothing in the box indicates a replacement of any kind.
 It makes you wonder how easy it would be to replace if you lost it or accidentally chewed it up.